-Make This Delicious Red Velvet Cheesecake Recipe For Your Next Party
+Make Your V-Say Date Swoon With This Devilishly Sweet Red Velvet Cheesecake Recipe

 There are two things we love more than pretty much anything else in the world: color and dessert.
 This indulgent and delicious red velvet cheesecake recipe satisfies both of our perpetual cravings.
 Topped with Oreos and just as pretty as it is yummy, this concoction from Ruth over at Sinful Kitchen is on our to-serve list for this party season.
 We'll let Ruth take it from here!